DB Class 614: Operations

 There are a total of 42 Class 614 three-car units, which are stationed at Nuremberg and Brunswick.
 In the early years, Trier was also a base for these DMUs.
 The Brunswick 614's have mainly worked in the Harz and Weser Uplands since their introduction.
 In doing so they often ran on former East-West trunk lines, which lost their significance after the partition of Germany.
 The most important termini were Altenbeken, Bad Harzburg, Bad Lauterberg, Bielefeld, Brunswick, Bodenburg, Göttingen, Hamelin, Hildesheim, Kreiensen, Löhne, Northeim, Ottbergen, Paderborn, Salzgitter-Lebenstedt, and Walkenried.
 During some timetable periods they also called at Lemgo, Münster, Nordhausen, Osnabrück, Oldenburg, Rahden, Uelzen and Wilhelmshaven.
 Currently the units all operate in the standard configuration as three-car multiples, whereas in former years they were frequently run as just two-car units or sometimes in fours.
 Quite often they formed part of mixed multiples, for example: 614+914+934+634.
 Meanwhile, following the transfer of numerous lines to private firms as a result of competition, and the delivery of the Class 648.25 to DB Regio, the Brunswick DMUs have largely withdrawn from these classic routes.

 Instead they have been used on atypical routes, like e.g. Leer - Nieuweschans, Emden Hbf - Emden-Außenhafen, Minden - Rotenburg, Uelzen - Bremen and Hanover – Soltau - Buchholz, although currently only the last two routes are still worked by them.
 The Brunswick Class 628's freed up from other locations were expected to replace the remaining 614's during 2008.
 Several vehicles have already been set aside and scrapped, several were moved to Hamm Rbf and are hoping for a better future there.

 The Nuremberg 614's are underway in the Upper Palatinate (Oberpfalz) and in Franconia (Franken), working such routes as Forchheim–Ebermannstadt, Fürth–Cadolzburg, Fürth–Markt Erlbach and Nuremberg–Simmelsdorf-Hüttenbach/Neuhaus an der Pegnitz.
 Here too only three-coach trains are used, whilst previously several 934's were stationed at Nuremberg in order to be able to form four-car multiples.
 These formations were not liked by drivers because the lack of engine power on the 614 was only too obvious on inclines.
 The use of the Nuremberg VT 614's is coming to an end, because in December 2008 new VT 648s were to be used on most of the routes in the Nuremberg diesel network.

-A number of class 614 units have been sold on to CFR in Romania, where they form CFR's Class 76.
+A number of class 614 units have been sold on to CFR in Romania, where they form CFR Class 76.They have been also sold to Transferoviar Grup.
 Some have been partially rebuilt by Remarul 16 Februarie with new driver's cabs and MTU powerplants.
+A few have also been sold to SKPL of Poland, where they are reclassified as SN84.